Category

 Miyagawa: That's quite a strong message.

 Nanjo: Occasionally, you encounter executives with a philosophical perspective, both domestically and internationally.
 For example, the former president of Hermès was often called a "philosopher."
-When I actually met him, he was quiet and had that philosopher-like demeanor.
+When I actually met him, he was quiet and had that philosopher-like air.
 Hermès became a unique brand under him.
-I get the impression that people who possess this way of thinking—going beyond the idea of simply making and selling things, transcending boundaries, and viewing the world from a bird's-eye perspective—also have a deep understanding of contemporary art.
+I get the impression that people who go beyond the mindset of simply making and selling products, who have cultivated a way of thinking that transcends boundaries and views the world from a bird's-eye perspective, also tend to be well-versed in contemporary art.

-Miyagawa: What about companies operating globally, like financial institutions?
+Miyagawa: What about globally active companies like financial institutions?

 南條さん